 The recovery of the railroad industry has been partly due to deregulation.
 However, other factors have also caused the revival.
 First, as our nation's infrastructure has been neglected over the past several decades highway congestion has gotten worse and worse.
 Today it has reached near critical levels and the only relief valve available is trains, thus people and goods have been returning to the rails.
 Another factor is the environment.
 These days everyone is thinking green and since nothing is more efficient at moving people or goods per fuel mile than trains railroads have gained much praise for their environmental friendliness.

 Without the railroads it is probably safe to say that our country would not be the world leader that it is today and without them in the future there is little chance we, as a nation, could remain the power that we are.
 Yes, we may not have the most advanced high speed passenger rail system in the world (which, quite honestly is rather embarrassing) but we do have the most efficient and advanced freight system, which is marveled and emulated by other countries.
-For more reading about our country's railroad history please click here to visit the fallen flags section of the site.
+For more reading about our country's railroads please click here to visit the fallen flags section of the site.